software-development-project-1/software-development-project-1.github.io/material/sprint-3-todo.md

 > Exercise 1
 >
-> _One of the group members_ should create a new session in Flinga as instructed above.
+> _One of the team members_ should create a new session in Flinga as instructed above.
 Name the session "Retrospective 2".
-Once the session is created, other group members should join the session with the "Join link".
+Once the session is created, other team members should join the session with the "Join link".
 Setup the session board and organize the Retrospective event.
 >
 > Did similar issues arise as in Sprint 1 retrospective?
 If so, try to come up with different actions as before or ask the teacher for tips on how to solve these issues.
 >